SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise6.md

 2. Select the pipeline **EXE2CopyDatatoSQL** in the Pipelines

-3. **Publish the Pipeline and then Select Add trigger and Trigger now
+3. **Publish the Pipeline** and then Select **Add trigger** then followed by **Trigger now**

-4. Check the various activities run in the pipeline
+4. Check the various activity runs in the pipeline

    ![activities](images/62.png)

-### Task 5: Monitor the pipeline
+### Task 5: Monitor the pipelines

 - Synapse will offer a single pane of glass to monitor activities.
-We will first look at the pipeline that you have triggered.
+We will first look at the pipelines that you have triggered.

 1. Click at the section **Monitoring**